binkley/modern-java-practices/README.md

       distinguish "actual" values from "expected" values.
 This is a limitation from Java as it lacks named parameters

+Unit testing and code coverage are foundations for code quality.
+Your build should help you with these as much as possible.

 Plugins:

 * For Gradle this is part of the "java" plugin